antoshkaplus/Ant/CppCodingGuide.md

 * Class names are Capital Cased
 * Method names are capital cased, excluding getters and setters.
 Getter name corresponds to it's name to avoid naming collusion member names have underscore at the end.
+* Class number in name can't describe "another implementation" as it's impossible to make sense of.
+Number can used only be in versioning, so that older version there is just for compatility reasons and should not be used, be avoided.

 ### Be Aware
 * Undefined order of evaluation: